eugenefvdm/hellopeterwatcher/README.md

 3. **Configure Environment Variables**:
    - Copy `.env.example` to `.env`.
-   - Fill in your HelloPeter API key, BulkSMS credentials, Slack webhook URL, and Telegram bot token in the `.env` file.
+   - Fill in your HelloPeter API key, BulkSMS credentials, Telegram bot token and chat ID, or Slack webhook URL in the `.env` file.
+Enable/disable services that you require.

 ## Usage